annargrs/ldt/README.rst

 in place, so if you can find or create e.g. lists of affixes for your language, development would be easy.
 Get in touch if you'd like to get involved.

+Legal caveat: LDT is open-source free software.
+No hamsters were harmed in its production, and no harm should come from its usage.
+However, no guarantees of any kind.